So here we are! I am very proud to announce the Third Annual Sub-30 Club Virtual Race Series!

 HOW DO I SIGN UP?:

-All you need to do is click on the “Register Now” button above.
+All you need to do is click on the “Register Now” button above for the race or races you want to participate in.
 It links directly to Paypal, to guarantee that the transaction is safe and secure for you.

 SO, WHAT’S THIS “SUB-30 CLUB” ANYWAY?

 The Sub 30 Club is a running group started by Ted Spiker and hosted on Facebook.
 Ted writes The Big Guy Blog for Runner’s World.
 He uses it as a forum to share his fitness goals and journey to accomplish them.
 In April, 2012, Ted decided to take this a step further.
 He wanted to create a place where like-minded people with similar goals could meet to share those goals and cheer each other on to meeting them.What started as a club of people attempting to run a 5K in less than 30 minutes has evolved into a thriving community of runners of all abilities chasing down their goals, from 5Ks to Half and Full marathons to Ultra Marathons and Obstacle Course Races to 200 Mile Relays to Qualifying for Boston.
 While Sub-30 still refers to the 5K distance, it has come to represent a mindset, a mentality of Positivity, Motivation, and Support as you chase down your goals.
 Whatever those goals may be.